 - 1. MVC: The College's facilities master plan (FMP) was BOT approved in June 2019.
 The comprehensive master plan (educational and facilities) will be submitted to the BOT at the end of August 2020. - 2.
 NC: The College's facilities master plan (FMP) was BOT approved in June 2019. - 3.
-RCC: The College's facilities master plan (FMP) was BOT approved in June 2019. - 4.
-District Unified FMPs: The district unified FMP's prioritized projects list "preliminary" was posted under the District website, including project descriptions and conceptual budgets. - 5.
-Agah stated that the district-wide prioritized projects list has not been established yet.
-However, the 5YCCP has prioritized these projects for the CCCC'O 5YCCP. - 6.
-Agah stated that the District Unified FMP's may need to be updated regularly and should be attached to the Educational Master Plan.
+RCC: The College's facilities master plan (FMP) was BOT approved in December 2018. - 4.
+District Unified FMPs: The district-wide unified FMP's prioritized projects list "preliminary" was posted under the District website, including project descriptions and conceptual budgets. - a Agah stated that the District Unified FMP's may need to be updated regularly and should reflect the Educational Master Plan updates.